 Gourds can even be wood burned, carved, painted, or stained.
 You can make jewelry or even fibers out of gourds!

 In a pinch—for example, if you got carried away with your gourd-planting and have dozens of leftover gourds after the autumn decoration season has passed–you can even feed them to livestock.
 Squash, melons, pumpkins, and gourds are all members of the Cucurbita genus of plants.
-This means that the seeds of these plants are all coated with a substance called cucurbitacin that is a natural dewormer.
+This means that the seeds of these plants are all coated with something called cucurbitacin that is a natural dewormer.
 This makes ornamental gourds a safe, healthy feed option for animals such as pigs and chickens.

 Ornamental gourds are easy to grow and produce prolifically.
 Consider investing in a packet of seeds this spring to try your hand at growing these ornate, decorative gems.